openresty/lua-nginx-module/README.markdown

 ---------------------
 * **Context:** `rewrite_by_lua*`, `access_by_lua*`, `content_by_lua*`

-Returns a Lua table holds all of the request headers.
+Returns a Lua table holds all of the current request's request headers.

 Here's an example,